AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay26.rst

 Introduction
 ------------

-While most changes since Anjay 2.6 are minor, improvements in security support required some redesigns in ``avs_commons`` cryptography support libraries.
-While backwards compatibility should be maintained in most practical usages, there are some changes which might prove to be breaking if old APIs have been used directly.
+While most changes since Anjay 2.6 are minor, some of them (changes to commonly used APIs such as Attribute Storage and offline mode control) are breaking.
+Additionally, ``avs_commons`` cryptography support libraries have undergone a significant redesign and there are some changes which might prove to be breaking if old APIs have been used directly.

 Additional slight updates might be necessary if you are using any alternative build system instead of CMake to compile your project, of if you maintain your